Curvature in conformal mappings of 2D lattices and foam structure: Lattice Curvature and Conformal Transformations

 \subsection{The Complex Curvature of an Edge Upon Being Mapped to the Image Plane}

 Upon applying an analytical mapping, the vertex will now be located at a point f(p)=u+iv in the w-plane.
-Since all the edges are straight (i.e. ${\kappa}_n=0$), using Eq. ($\!\!$~\ref{eq:curvature}) it is found that the m edges have a new curvature given by,
+Since all the edges are straight, using Eq. ($\!\!$~\ref{eq:curvature}) it is found that the m edges have a new curvature in the image plane given by,